-Members of ATC may not participate in the tenure cases of candidates in their own departments/programs and a substitution will be made by the remainder of the committee.
+Members of ATC may not participate in the tenure cases of candidates with primary affiliation in their own departments/programs and a substitution will be made by the remainder of the committee.
 In exceptional cases of conflict of interest, ATC may substitute one or more members for a specific case.
+Former ATC, PC, and CAPT members may serve as substitutes.
+Substitutes may serve concurrently on cases for ATC and PC but may not be current members of the Tenure Review Board, CAFR, or FAB.